mdn/content/files/en-us/web/javascript/reference/template_literals/index.md

 ## Description

-Template literals are enclosed by the backtick (\` \`) ([grave accent](https://en.wikipedia.org/wiki/Grave_accent)) character instead of double or single quotes.
+Template literals are enclosed by backtick (\`) characters instead of double or single quotes.

-Template literals can contain placeholders.
-These are indicated by the dollar sign and curly braces (`${expression}`).
-The expressions in the placeholders and the text between the backticks (\` \`) get passed to a function.
+Along with having normal strings, template literals can also contain other parts called _placeholders_, which are embedded expressions delimited by a dollar sign and curly braces: `${expression}`.
+The strings and placeholders get passed to a function — either a default function, or a function you supply.
+The default function (when you don’t supply your own) just performs [string interpolation](#string-interplotion) to do substitution of the placeholders and then concatenate the parts into a single string.

-The default function just concatenates the parts into a single string.
-If there is an expression preceding the template literal, this is called a **tagged template**.
-In that case, the tag expression (usually a function) gets called with the template literal, which you can then manipulate before outputting.
+To supply a function of your own, precede the template literal with a function name; the result is called a [**tagged template**](#tagged-templates).
+In that case, the template literal is passed to your tag function, where you can then perform whatever operations you want on the different parts of the template literal.

 To escape a backtick in a template literal, put a backslash (`\`) before the backtick.